Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The AIB Student Plus Account is for anyone enrolling or currently enrolled in any full-time third level course.
 This includes Irish students or those coming from overseas.
 The AIB Student Plus Account offers no account maintenance or transaction fees, competitive rates on student loans and overdrafts, an AIB Debit Card you can use at home and abroad, commission-free foreign currency and Apple Pay and Google Pay.

 KBC Bank Ireland Student Current Account

 The KBC Student Current Account is available to any full-time 3rd level students aged 17 or over that are enrolled in an Irish institution for more than 21 hours per week.
 The duration of the course also needs to be longer than one year.
 The account offers no fees for cash withdrawals in Euros, free debit card and contactless payments, a mobile banking app and your choice of mobile wallet: Apple Pay, Google Pay, Fitbit Pay, Garmin Pay and wena pay.

 What features should I look for in a student account?

 The main features to look for in a student account include:

 - Waived fees.
-Student accounts often come with waived fees including no fees for transactions, contactless purchases, ongoing maintenance fees and more.
+Student accounts often come with waived fees including zero fees for transactions, contactless purchases, ongoing maintenance fees and more.
 You usually have these fees waived for the whole time you are studying.

 - Foreign currency.
 Banks can offer students good deals on foreign currency, including 0% on foreign currency transactions.
 If you’re planning to travel abroad while studying this is a great feature to keep an eye out for.

 - Bundles.
-Look out for accounts which include access to additional services once you sign up.
+Look out for accounts that include access to additional services once you sign up.
 This can include travel insurance, which can protect you if you’re planning any trips abroad while you study.

 - Cashback.
 Many current accounts offer cashback, which accumulates as you spend on your card.
 These small cash boosts, which are calculated as a percentage of your spending, typically get paid back into your account.